-Assess capacity constraints for different stakeholders to contribute to sustainable development and include efforts to address these constraints in Canada's 2030 Agenda National Strategy.
+Assess capacity constraints for different stakeholders to contribute to sustainable development and include efforts to address these constraints in national 2030 Agenda implementation plans.

-Canada's consultation on its 2030 Agenda National Strategy provides an opportunity to assess and understand the key capacity constraints that different stakeholders face in contributing to the 2030 Agenda.
-Canada's 2030 Agenda National Strategy should recognize that whole-of-society approaches to 2030 Agenda implementation require stakeholders to develop new skills and capacities in order to align their efforts with the transformative elements of the 2030 Agenda, adopt new working methods and partner effectively across sectors.
-Capacity development activities at individual, organization and institutional levels-should be integrated as a regular part of implementation efforts.
-Canada's 2030 Agenda National Strategy should set out overarching and inclusive approaches to capacity development including opportunities for capacity development in national planning and reporting processes and specific efforts to support SDG-ready organizations.
-It should also identify opportunities for learning and peer support around capacity development.
+Whole-of-society approaches to 2030 Agenda implementation require stakeholders to develop new skills and capacities in order to align their efforts with the transformative elements of the 2030 Agenda, adopt new working methods and partner effectively across sectors.
+Capacity development activities-at individual, organization and institutional levels-should be integrated as a regular part of implementation efforts.
+Based on an assessment of capacity constraints for diverse stakeholders, 2030 Agenda implementation plans should set out overarching and inclusive approaches to capacity development including opportunities for capacity development in national planning and reporting processes and specific efforts to support SDG-ready organizations.
+They should also identify opportunities for learning and peer support around capacity development.